lsms-worldbank/HFPS_harmonization_working/README.md

-This package contains Stata syntax to construct an analysis dataset from the High Frequency Phone Survey program.
+This package contains Stata syntax to construct an analysis dataset from the LSMS High Frequency Phone Survey (HFPS) program.

 The raw data are not included in the package, but are assumed to be downloaded to the user's computer from the Microdata Library. https://microdata.worldbank.org/index.php/catalog/?page=1&collection%5B%5D=hfps&ps=15